The information about which directories to search when an alias is

 searched in sequence for the file .login.
 If /usr/jackson/.login

-exists, it is used.
+exists, then it is used.
 Otherwise, /u/jackson/.login is used if it

 user:file_search_path(home, '/usr/jackson').
 (E) user:file_search_path(home, '/u/jackson').
 (F) home('.login') (G)